MicheleDelliVeneri/ALMASim/README.md

 # ALMASim

 A python package to make realistic simulations of ALMA observations of galaxies and point sources.
+For now, only simple point-like sources are generated, but soon more complex Galaxy models will be added.
+The project, at its current status, is able to:
+- Create Sky Model Cubes of randomly scattered point-like sources;
+- Generate corresponding calibrated Dirty Cubes;
+- Generate tCLEAN cleaned counterparts to the Dirty Cubes;
+- Generate a .csv file containing all source positions and morphological properties.

+The main scope of this repository is to let scientistis generate their own simple ALMA simulions on which to train and test their models.

 ## Generating ALMA simulations for the ML imaging purposes